Bacon and Egg Casserole

 - 1/2 cup heavy cream

 Preheat oven to 400 degrees.
 On a lightly floured surface, roll pastry to 10-inch square (trim the edges with a paring knife).
-Place pastry into an 8-inch square baking pan, folding corners to fit.
+Fit the pastry into an 8-inch square baking pan, folding corners to fit.
 Prick bottom of dough with a fork.

 Heat a large skillet over medium-high heat.
 Add bacon; cook, stirring occasionally, until pieces start to brown, 4 to 5 minutes.
 Add onions; cook, stirring occasionally, until bacon is crisp and onions are lightly browned, 5 to 7 minutes.
 With a slotted spoon, transfer mixture to a plate; let cool slightly.